Ksyos/imagemagick-heic-static/README.md

 # imagemagick-heic-static
-Static ImageMagick binaries with HEIC support
+Static ImageMagick binaries with HEIC support.
+Only support for HEIC and PNG is included for converting HEIC images to PNG.